-Process held:

-Paving of base (including the Paving Trial).

-Results that demonstrate conformity of mixer uniformity, except for CoVc and CoVMUV which results will be assessed at a maximum of eight calendar days after the uniformity assessment.

-The Administrator will consider the submitted results, before authorising the release of Hold Point; within two business days of receipt of the results.
+Process held: Paving of base (including the Paving Trial).
+Results that demonstrate conformity of mixer uniformity, except for CoVc Submission details: and CoV {MUV} , which results will be assessed at a maximum of eight calendar days after the uniformity assessment.
+The Administrator will consider the submitted results, before authorising Release of Hold Point: the release of Hold Point, within two business days of receipt of the results.